rwyc-devon/pipeify/README.md

 ##Usage

-'pipeify' will simply run the program you specify, with the arguments you specify, with the name of the tempfile as the final argument.
+`pipeify` will simply run the program you specify, with the arguments you specify, with the name of the tempfile as the final argument.

 ```